marcus-timtow/EventEmitter/README.md

 ## Motivation

 After research, I wasn't satisfied by the implementations of EventEmitter I could find.
-Of all browser+node.js implementations I could find, none was both concise and complete enough.
+Of all browser+node.js implementations I could find, none was both simple and complete enough.

 ## Installation